Michael Wrona 1951 - 2020 - Obituary

-Michael A. Wrona was born on October 27th, 1951 in East Chicago, IN.
-He died on June 6th, 2020 in Florida at 68 years old as a resident of Naples.
+NAPLES, FL - Michael A. Wrona was born on October 27, 1951 in East Chicago, IN.
+He died on June 6, 2020 in Florida at 68 years old as a resident of Naples.

 Mike is preceded in death by his brother, Jeffrey.
 He is survived by two daughters, Natalie and Samantha (Ryan), two granddaughters, brother, Alex (Cinda), longtime partner, Nancy and numerous nieces and nephews.